citizenparker/in-the-trenches/rules.md

 7 / 1 / When playing this card, you may dominate one bordering enemy as a free action.
 8 / 1 / Each friendly bordering this card adds +1 to this card’s value.
 9 / 2 / When playing this card, you may play another friendly bordering this card of value 5 or less as a free action.
-10 / 2 / This is a ten. =)
+10 / 2 / This is a ten.
+It has no other effect.

 ## Deckbuilding

 Players can build their own deck from the cards listed above.
-The only rule is that a deck must be exactly 26 cards.
+The only rule is that a deck must be exactly 26 cards excluding the base card.

 ## Suggested Initial Deck
 Card / Count